nomadsdev/veil-sight-python/README.md

 # VeilSight

-**VeilSight** is a powerful automation tool designed to enhance productivity on Windows by automating repetitive tasks.
-With advanced window detection, image recognition, and text extraction capabilities, VeilSight is an ideal solution for those looking to streamline their workflow.
+**VeilSight** is a versatile automation tool designed to boost productivity on Windows by automating repetitive tasks.
+It provides advanced capabilities for window detection, image recognition, and text extraction, making it an ideal solution for streamlining workflows.

 ## Features

 - **Window Detection**: Accurately locate and interact with specific windows using titles defined in a configuration file.
-Supports exact and partial title matching.
+Supports both exact and partial title matching.
-- **Screen Image Search**: Efficiently search for specific images on your screen using multi-scale and Gaussian blur techniques for enhanced accuracy.
+- **Screen Image Search**: Efficiently search for specific images on your screen using multi-scale and Gaussian blur techniques to enhance accuracy.
 - **Text Extraction**: Extract text from images using Tesseract OCR with support for multiple languages, including English and Thai.
-- **Multi-Window Support**: Handle multiple windows simultaneously, making it easy to automate tasks across different applications.
+- **Multi-Window Support**: Manage multiple windows simultaneously, facilitating automation across various applications.
-- **Configurable Settings**: Customize window titles, image folder paths, and OCR language preferences using a simple `config.ini` file.
+- **Configurable Settings**: Customize window titles, image folder paths, and OCR language preferences via a `config.ini` file.
-- **Robust Error Handling**: Comprehensive error management ensures the tool runs smoothly, even in the face of unexpected issues like file loading errors or missing configurations.
+- **Robust Error Handling**: Comprehensive error management ensures smooth operation even in the face of issues like missing files or invalid configurations.
-- **User-Friendly Interaction**: Easily select specific images for processing or opt to search all images within a designated folder.
+- **User-Friendly Interaction**: Select specific images for processing or opt to search all images within a designated folder.
-- **Detailed Logging**: Track actions and errors for troubleshooting and review through comprehensive logging.
+- **Detailed Logging**: Track actions and errors through comprehensive logging for easier troubleshooting and review.

 ## Installation